The AP Interview: Sri Lanka PM says he's open to Russian oil | Headlines

 Sri Lanka may be compelled to buy more oil from Russia as the island nation hunts desperately for fuel amid an unprecedented economic crisis, the newly appointed prime minister said.

+The shortages have spawned rolling power outages, and people have been forced to wait days for cooking gas and gasoline in lines that stretch for kilometers.

-Two weeks ago, the country bought a 90,000-metric-tonne (99,000-tonne) shipment of Russian crude to restart its only refinery, the energy minister told reporters.
+Two weeks ago, the country bought a 90,000-metric-ton shipment of Russian crude to restart its only refinery, the energy minister told reporters.

 Wickremesinghe did not comment directly on those reports and said he did not know whether more orders were in the pipeline.
 But he said Sri Lanka desperately needs fuel and is currently trying to get oil and coal from the country's traditional suppliers in the Middle East.